epinio/epinio/docs/howtos/development.md

 ### Installing Epinio

-While we have a [dedicated document](https://docs.epinio.io/installation/installation.html) for cluster specific instructions, but generally this should be sufficient to get you running:
+While we have a [dedicated document](https://docs.epinio.io/installation/installation.html) for cluster specific instructions, the following should generally be sufficient to get you running:

 ```
 make install